Community Engagement

 More Information

-What can you do with a degree in child development?
+What can you do with a degree in community engagement?

 We assist individuals, families and communities in making informed decisions about their well-being, relationships, and resources to achieve optimal quality of life.